 Part-time and temporary employees are covered by the law as are exempt and non-exempt employees.

-For what reasons can paid sick leave be used?
+For what reasons can paid sick leave

 Under the law, an employer must allow an employee to use paid sick leave for any of the following reasons: